uabrc/uabrc.github.io/docs/workflow_solutions/using_conda.md

 ![!Landing page of anaconda.org showing search](images/anaconda_search.png)

 Review results of your search, it is advised to use “Artifacts” that are compatible with the platform you are working with, as well as have the most “Favorites” and “Downloads” numbers.
 Click on the portion that contains the name of the package (highlighted 3 in the image below).
-1 highlights the Artifact, Favorite and Downloads numbers, the selection 2 highlights the Channel where this package is stored.
+1 highlights the Artifact, Favorite and Downloads numbers, the selection 2 highlights the channel where this package is stored.

 ![!Anaconda.org page showing download statistics](images/anaconda_channel_package.png)